-As case study region we selected a village in Limpopo Province in South Africa.
-This (anonymous) village was chosen because of its vulnerability to drought and because the villagers get their water supply from a number of different sources and use it for a range of different purposes, i.e. a groundwater borehole for domestic water supply, two reservoirs for irrigation of agricultural land, and a river for washing, bathing, brickmaking, etc. (Rangecroft et al., 2018).
-The village has a population of c.
-2800 (StatsSA, 2017) and is led by a chief and his royal council.
-Drinking water supply is organised by the Department of Water and Sanitation and irrigation water is regulated by the Department of Agriculture (Makaya et al., 2020).
-The village was selected

-280 by our local research partner at the University of Venda and our research assistants were from the village and surrounding area.
-After a few short initial visits to become acquainted with the area, the community, and its leadership, also building trust and getting permission for the research, the research team spent four periods of one to four weeks over the course of one year working intensively with the community.
+As case study region, we selected a village in the Limpopo Province in South Africa.
+This (anonymous) village was chosen because of its vulnerability to drought and because the villagers obtain their water supply from a number of different sources and use it for a range of different purposes, i.e. a groundwater borehole for domestic water supply, two reservoirs for irrigation of agricultural land, and a river for washing, bathing, brickmaking, etc. (Rangecroft et al., 2018).
+The village has a population of ca. 2800 (StatsSA, 2017) and is led by a chief and his royal council.
+Drinking water supply is organised by the South African Department of Water and Sanitation, and irrigation water is regulated by the Department of Agriculture (Makaya et al., 2020).
+The village was selected by our local research partner at the University of Venda, and our research assistants were from the village and surrounding area.
+After a few short initial visits to become acquainted with the area, the community, and its leadership and also to build trust and obtain permission for the research, the research team spent four periods of 1-4 weeks over the course of 1 year working intensively with the community.

-We developed and tested an interdisciplinary approach with, as final output, videos of narratives produced by groups of community members in the village (Rohse et al., in prep.).
-These were produced in small-scale workshops guided by an interdisciplinary team of researchers and local research assistants, in which the participants were asked to reflect imaginatively on future drought scenarios produced by a hydrological model.
-Focusing on narratives as the creative method was a pragmatic choice related to participants' preference for storytelling compared to other (more visual) methods, for example maps or games, and familiarity with these methods by the research team.
+We developed and tested an interdisciplinary approach with, as the final output, videos of narratives produced by groups of community members in the village (Rohse et al., 2020).
+These were produced in small-scale workshops, guided by an interdisciplinary team of researchers and local research assistants, in which the participants were asked to reflect imaginatively on future drought scenarios produced by a hydrological model.
+Focusing on narratives as the creative method was a pragmatic choice related to participants' preference for storytelling compared to other (more visual) methods, for example maps or games, and the familiarity with these methods by the research team.
 Additionally, because we focused on imagining of future events, we could not use methods that are rooted in the current or past situation, such as Photovoice.

 The development of the narrative videos happened in three phases.
-In the first phase, we carried out group narrative interviews on the topic of past drought events (Rangecroft et al., 2018; Rohse et al., in prep.).
-These allowed us to collect rich and contextualised information on past droughts and their impacts on different groups in the community, but also to hear potentially hidden voices and explore the potential for future drought narrative workshops.
+In the first phase, we carried out group narrative interviews on the topic of past drought events (Rangecroft et al., 2018; Rohse et al., 2020).
+These allowed us to collect rich and contextualised information on past droughts and their impacts on different groups in the community and also to hear potentially hidden voices and explore the potential for future drought narrative workshops.
 We used oral history techniques in small group conversations.
-We did 12 group interviews with 2 to 7 participants each covering a range of different groups within the village (occupation, gender, age).
+We did 12 group interviews with two to seven participants each, covering a range of different groups within the village (occupation, gender, and age).
 The participants were selected by the village leadership.
 The interviews were recorded, transcribed, and translated from Venda (the local language) into English by the research assistants.